top of page

 Who can become a cave diver ?

-Students must show above-average fundamental skills as well as the right mind set-up.
-Cave diving requires a high level of preparation, knowledge and technical abilities.
-Divers must display a safe and conservative attitude and must show the willingness to learn and to improve.
+Students interested in cave diving must demonstrate above-average fundamental skills and the right mindset.
+Cave diving requires a high level of preparation, knowledge, and technical abilities.
+Divers must exhibit a safe and conservative attitude, as well as a willingness to learn and improve continuously.

 Is it necessary to undergo specific training to cave dive ?

-Yes.
-No amount of open water diving experience can prepare you for the cave environment.
-In fact, the vast majority of divers who perished in underwater caves where not specifically trained for cave diving.
-Many of those divers were open water scuba instructors.
-You don’t know how much you don’t know.
+It's true; no amount of open water diving experience can fully prepare you for the unique challenges of the cave environment.
+The majority of divers who have tragically lost their lives in underwater caves were not specifically trained for cave diving.
+Alarmingly, many of these individuals were actually experienced open water scuba instructors.
+Cave diving presents an entirely different set of risks, emphasizing the importance of specialized training and knowledge to safely navigate the complex and unforgiving cave systems.
+It truly highlights the adage, "you don't know how much you don't know."

 Where can I train ?

-You can train in many places, but we strongly recommend that you take your course in an area with an active cave diving community.
-This should ensure that you get the most modern training available.
-Mexico is widely recognized to be the best place to train, since some of the greatest cave divers in the world live there, enjoying and exploring the largest cave systems in the world.
+You can train in many places, but we strongly recommend taking your course in an area with an active cave diving community.
+This ensures you receive the most modern training available.
+Mexico is widely recognized as the best place to train, as it is home to some of the greatest cave divers in the world who enjoy and explore the largest cave systems globally.

 How do cave divers find their way out ?

-They lay/follow a continuous guideline from the open water all the way to the deepest point of penetration and follow it on the way out.
-Cave divers are trained to face situations such as the loss of guideline, getting entangled in it or finding it broken on the way out.
+Cave divers lay and follow a continuous guideline from the open water to the deepest point of penetration and use it to navigate their way out.
+They are trained to handle situations such as losing the guideline, getting entangled in it, or finding it broken on their return journey.
+This training ensures they can safely manage unexpected challenges in the cave environment.

 How do cave divers manage their gas supply ?

-Cave divers use the “rule of third” as a minimum safety for gas management.
-Divers always keep at least two thirds of their gas supply to exit the cave, one third to cover the exit distance in normal circumstances and a safety third to be used in case of problem or delayed exit.
+Cave divers use the “rule of thirds” as a minimum safety measure for gas management.
+This rule ensures that divers always keep at least two-thirds of their gas supply for exiting the cave.
+One-third covers the exit distance under normal circumstances, while the remaining third serves as a safety reserve in case of problems or delayed exits.
+This practice helps ensure divers have enough gas to safely navigate out of the cave even in unexpected situations.

 What kind of equipment is used ?

-Cave divers use redundant life support equipment organized in clean, streamlined and accessible configuration with a minimalistic mind-set.
-Cave divers typically use back-mounted twin cylinder, side-mounted cylinder or rebreathers.
-Advanced cave divers frequently use stage/decompression cylinders and DPV’s.
+Cave divers utilize redundant life support equipment arranged in a clean, streamlined, and accessible configuration, adhering to a minimalist mindset.
+They typically employ back-mounted twin cylinders, side-mounted cylinders, or rebreathers.
+Advanced cave divers often use stage/decompression cylinders and Diver Propulsion Vehicles (DPVs) to enhance their diving experience and safety.

 Is it true that cave diving is a dangerous activity ?